openshift-helm-charts/charts/docs/README.md

 Error message: ..
 ```

-To fix the above failure, you need to modify the report as per the failure
+To fix the above failure, you need to modify the chart as per the failure
 messages.

 ## Frequently Asked Questions